 While it’s important to have a budget at any point in your life, it’s especially vital to have one after college.
 Graduates nowadays walk out of school with climbable debt in credit cards and student loans.
 Creating and sticking to a budget can help upcoming adults manage their debt, make a dent sooner, and finally begin the home buying process.

 1. How are you currently spending your money?

-Always pay close attention to the funds you’re spending and where.
-If you find you’re spending too much in one area, and lacking in another, such as food and rent, it could be time to make some adjustments.
+Always pay close attention to the funds you’re spending and where you're spending them.
+If you find you’re spending too much in one area and lacking in another, such as food and rent, it could be time to make some adjustments.
 Be timely on your bills.
-Paying late, having an account sent to a collection agency or declaring bankruptcy, will all have a negative impact on your credit score and pack on the debt you’re already trying to peel off.
+Paying late, having an account sent to a collection agency, or declaring bankruptcy, will all have a negative impact on your credit score and pack on the debt you’re already trying to peel off.

 2. Set some financial goals.

 Do you want to create an emergency fund, eliminate your debt, or save for a down payment on a house -- or all of the above?
 Examine your situation critically and follow that thought with the right momentum.
 Is your ambition long term, short term, or yet to be identified?
 Checking up on your credit score and income tax, budget, and net worth will help determine those goals and prioritize the next steps.

 - One classic example is saving for a vacation.
 Lay out the play before the action: pick a destination, decide when’s a good time to jet off, and estimate the cost.

 Determine whether the goal is doable given your income, savings and expenses.
 Once that’s covered, set your goals in stone with a worksheet, spreadsheet or notepad.
 Give some satisfaction to your ambitions and make a list to cross off and track your spending and saving progress.

 - QuickTips: Push deadlines back to a year, six months, or a week if you have to.
 Automate your savings or open a new savings account with a higher interest rate and a sign-up bonus to speed things up.